kyle-ewing/aram-mayhem-stats/README.md

 bash backend/dev.sh
 ```

-`RIOT_API_KEY` is not required for the core product.
-If you prefer to run the steps
-yourself instead of the script, see `backend/dev.sh` for the exact commands.

 On first run the database is empty, so champion and augment endpoints return empty lists and
 the frontend shows a cold-start state.
 Data appears once collectors start ingesting games.

-The static-data versions are configurable in `.env`: `CDRAGON_VERSION` (default `latest`)
-pins the Community Dragon augment data, and `DDRAGON_VERSION` (default `14.10.1`) pins the
-Data Dragon version used for champion icons.

 ### Collector